This is a lesson on using SNESGSS to make SNES music.

 I wouldn’t mess with the volume or EQ settings.
 That is something you should have done in Audacity while editing.
 Just keep in mind that the SNES tends to weaken the upper range and make bright sounds feel dull.
 You might have to do a treble boost for the lead instruments.

 This tracker will convert our samples to BRR, but not until your final export.
 Unfortunately, you can’t import BRR samples to it from other sources.
-You could use other SNESGSS instruments (the ones that Shiru provided, for example).
+And you can’t export BRR samples, although you could export an SPC and use spc_decoder.exe from BRRtools to extract the BRR samples from the SPC.

 Here you can check the size of all the files.
 Obliviously, you can’t have a bigger SPC file than 64k, the size of the APU RAM.